annika-thomas/annika-thomas.github.io/_projects/1_project.md

 <div class="caption">
     Modular computer aided design of all satellite components that successfully integrate all subsystems and meet the size requirements of a 3U CubeSat
 </div>

+I performed simulations using Ansys to ensure that satellite components can structurally withstand the harsh 13.5G linear accelerations, 8 rad/s radial accelerations, 20,000N side rail loads, and random vibration environment experienced during launch.
+The design is robust in these conditions.
+The minimum frequencies of modes of vibration throughout the structure occur well above the allowed minimum mode of 100 Hz.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/5.jpg" title="example image" class="img-fluid rounded z-depth-1" %}